Znis/LF-SE-Fellowship-Node-Assignment-Todos-App/README.md

 Todo App is an application that lets you add your todos and keep track of them.
 The repository contains following branches:
 - main
-It contains the API or node server that handles the CRUD operation of the Todo app.
+It contains the API or node server that handles the CRUD operation of the Todo app, fulfilling basic requirements of the assignment.
+GET /todos/ -> fetch all the todos.
+POST /todos/ -> Create the new todo.
+PUT /todos/:id -> Update the existing todo.
+DELETE /todos/:id -> Delete the exisiting todo.
 It has no active database.
 Instead, it uses a local variable containing few todos item.
 The image is available at the Dockerhub.
 It can be build with the following tag 'znis/todoapp:latest'.

 - backend
 It contains the API or node server that handles the CRUD operation of the Todo app as well as user authentication too.